FirstLegoLeague/launcher/docs/userguide.md

 ### Installation

-As said, the software currently supports 64-bit computers only.
-When we extend support to 32-bit computers, there will be two separate Setup files.
+To upgrade this software with a new version, run the setup file without uninstalling the previous version first.
+Existing configurations and team scores will be preserved.

 When running the software for the 1st time, you might get a message regarding the Windows Defender Firewall.
 Press `Allow Access` for the software to work properly.

+The software currently supports 64-bit computers only.
+When we extend support to 32-bit computers, there will be two separate Setup files.

 ### Modules